 |Starting price||Free||$15.99 per year|

 As the table illustrates above, the free version offers almost every feature allowed in the paid version but with limited credentials.

 The free plan of Kaspersky Password Manager has the same features as the paid version.
 Still, you can only save a total of 15 passwords, credit card details, notes, images, or addresses to your vault.
-You can still use most of the features offered by Kaspersky.
-Most password managers offer a free version but limit the features access; this is not the case with Kaspersky, free users can access all of the features but can only save up to 15 items in their vaults, this might be enough for light users, but 15 passwords are still not enough for most people, for that reason Kaspersky offers a paid plan.
+However, you can still use most of the features offered by Kaspersky.
+Most password managers offer a free version but limited features access; this is not the case with Kaspersky, free users can access all of the features but can only save up to 15 items in their vaults.
+This might be enough for light users, but 15 passwords are still not enough for most people, for that reason Kaspersky offers a paid plan.